JackieZhai/JackieZhai.github.io/_posts/2022-07-17-guidelines-for-my.md

 pin: true
 ---

-> If you feel confuse about this post-oriented site, please follow the guidelines.
+> If you feel confuse about post-centered [Chirpy](https://github.com/cotes2020/jekyll-theme-chirpy) theme, please follow this guidelines.
+I would like to give you a brief description about the architecture of my site.

 ## [About Me](https://haozhai.site/about/)